-With a focus to optimise the life of Hutt City Council’s (HCC) assets, Calibre Consulting has managed and maintained the council’s road networks within changing environments for nearly two decades.
+With a focus to optimise the life of Hutt City Council’s (HCC) assets, Calibre has managed and maintained the council’s road networks within changing environments for nearly two decades.
 A proactive approach, regular communication, responsiveness and ownership of the network has been key to this effective partnership.

 Through our partnership, we helped deliver $90m savings in accident-related costs in the first five years, with similar ongoing savings.